hwanld/DataStructure_Python/PriorityQueue,Heap/readme.md

 -Second, Insert (key, value) pair from list to heap.

--Third, do operations while there is only one pair in the heap.
+-Third, do operations while there is only one pair in the heap.<br>
--Execute remove_min twice, create a new pair and insert new pair into the heap.
+-Execute remove_min twice, create a new pair and insert new pair into the heap.<br>
--New pair is the result of adding two result of remove_min.
+-New pair is the result of adding two result of remove_min.<br>
 -Using + operation at the value string.
-Now it's easy to implement adding two values.
+Now it's easy to implement adding two values.<br>

 -Finally, return the last entry of the heap.